po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/08-Stu_Create-Append/README.md

 ## 💡 Hints

-Hints are guides, not answers, framed as questions.
+The ordered list is the last child of what element?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* { @TODO Refer to the Activity Planner for the bonus question.
-Always phrase it as a question! }
+What is the difference between append() and appendChild()?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---
-@TODO © YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
+2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.

-# Look Ma!
-No HTML

-In this activity you are going to use DOM methods to create an entire HTML page.

-## Instructions

-* You have been provided a standard HTML document.

-* You may only work inside your `script.js`.

-* Inside `script.js` and using only DOM methods, create an entire HTML page.
-It should include:

-  * A centered h1 with a centered h2 under it.

-  * A centered image, with a center caption under it.

-  * A list of your favorite foods (or some other list of favorites).

-  * Some extra styling to all elements.